postmda/SUM2019-MDA525/Homework/README.md

 # Homework

+# Homework 7 due August 26
+1. Read Text Sections 6.1, 7.1 and 7.2 .
+2. Complete Assignment 4.
+You may turn in a hard copy or submit an e-copy.
+3. Write Quiz 4 in the Quizzes folder.
+You may turn in a hard copy or submit an e-copy.

 ## Homework 6 due August 21
 1. Read Text Chapter 5.
 2. Complete Assignment 3.
 You may turn in a hard copy or submit an e-copy.